The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Cliodna / Clíodhna – Irish Goddess of the Sea?

-Her stories are usually tales of tragic romance, in paticular there is one where she falls in love with a married mortal, a man named Ciabhán, which results in Manann trying to kill her.
+Her stories are usually tales of tragic romance.
+In particular, there is one where she falls in love with a married mortal, a man named Ciabhán, which results in Manann trying to kill her.

 Manann mac Lir – Irish God of Sea

-The Celtic God of the sea and warrior king of the Other world in mythology is Manann mac Lír.
-The Other world is believed to be Tír na nÓg, or the land of the young.
-It is a mystical land and difficult to reach, one of the possible ways is by traveling over seas.
+The Celtic God of the sea and warrior king of the Otherworld in mythology is Manann mac Lír.
+The Otherworld is believed to be Tír na nÓg or the land of the young.
+It is a mystical land and difficult to reach.
+One of the possible ways is by travelling over the seas.

 Niamh Cinn ór – Tir na nÓg

-Niamh is considered half Tuatha de Danann at least, as her mother is not mentioned in tales.
-She arrives to Ireland on a white horse, and proposes to Oisín, the son of Finn McCool and leader of the famous Fianna tribe.
+Niamh is considered half Tuatha de Danann, at least, as her mother is not mentioned in tales.
+She arrives in Ireland on a white horse and proposes to Oisín, the son of Finn McCool and leader of the famous Fianna tribe.
 This story is part of the Fenian cycle of Irish mythology.

 Boann can be credited as the Celtic goddess of music as well as rivers.